PaulObinnah/Python-Project/README.md

 # Python-Project
-this repository is for my python codes
+this repository is for my Python codes